Temavrix/NexaView/README.md

 BackEnd Code-FrontEnd UI Integration Checks: ✅
 (All evaluations are done by the R&D Department)

-Last Updated: 20-April-2025 16:50 HRS (Singapore Standard Time)
+Last Updated: 01-July-2025 16:35 HRS (Singapore Standard Time)
-Publisher: Epicalable
+Publisher: Temavrix
 ```
 Keep up-to-date with what's happening on this repository by clicking the 'Star' and 'Watch' button on the top right corner of this webpage.

-## Introducing ComDash
+## Introducing NexaView
-Comdash is an all-in-one web-based Dashboard to get essential day-to-day information such as current weather, weather forecast, global news headlines and store To-do tasks for users.
+NexaView is an all-in-one web-based Dashboard to get essential day-to-day information such as current weather, weather forecast, global news headlines and store To-do tasks for users.
 This product is built primarily using React JS as the frontend framework and Firebase as the backend database to store and retrieve user's information.

-## Running ComDash On Your Local Computer
+## Running NexaView On Your Local Computer
-ComDash can be exectued on you localhost by installing node.js and after initializing npm, Head to pages sub-folder
+NexaView can be exectued on you localhost by installing node.js and after initializing npm, Head to pages sub-folder
 ```
->>> cd ComDash
+>>> cd NexaView
 ```
 Then run the following command in you command line to start your localhost server.
 ```